Bob Readick: Career

-The son of actor Frank Readick, as a child voice actor Robert Readick made his debut as "Bobby Readick" at the age of eight on the CBS children's radio series Let's Pretend.
+The son of actor Frank Readick, as a child voice actor Bob Readick made his debut as "Bobby Readick" at the age of eight on the CBS children's radio series Let's Pretend.
 He also appeared as "Pesky Brat" on the radio series Home of the Brave in 1941.

 As a teen film actor, he was also credited as Bobby Readick, portraying Benny McNeil in Harrigan's Kid (1943) and Eddie in The Canterville Ghost (1944).